Your Scottsdale Questions Answered: Desert Heat, Spa Culture, and Saguaro Hikes

 Q: How much do spa treatments cost?

-Scottsdale is America's spa capital.
-Prices reflect that:
+Scottsdale is America's spa capital, and the prices reflect that:

 Spa